-- 20.2.1 Where a law firm is required to verify the identity of any individual pursuant to section 7 of the FTRA the following information is required:- - the full, correct and legal name of the individual; - contact information15; - date and place of birth; - the purpose of the account; and - the nature of the business relationship to be established. - 20.2.2 In addition to the requirements above, the following information and documentation may be required (based on the firm's risk-rating procedures) to verify the identity of an individual:- - evidence of the source of funds and source of wealth; - a specimen signature; - telephone and fax number, if any; - occupation, name of employer, and where self-employed, the nature of
+- 20.2.1 Where an accounting firm is required to verify the identity of any individual pursuant to section 7 of the FTRA the following information is required:- - the full, correct and legal name of the individual; - contact information 14; - date and place of birth; - the purpose of the account; and - the nature of the business relationship to be established. - 20.2.2 In addition to the requirements above, the following information and documentation may be required (based on the firm's risk-rating procedures) to verify the identity of an individual:- - evidence of the source of funds and source of wealth; - a specimen signature; - telephone and fax number, if any; - occupation, name of employer, and where self-employed, the nature of the self-employment; or a copy of the relevant identification pages of the passport; a driver's licence; a voter's card; national identity card; or such other identification document bearing a photographic likeness of the individual as is reasonably capable of establishing the identity of the individual.

-15 Points of contact may include - mobile phone number, business mobile phone, personal landline number, personal mailing address, business mailing address, residential mailing address and any other means of contact that the Commission may specify.
+14 Points of contact may include - mobile phone number, business mobile phone, personal landline number, personal mailing address, business mailing address, residential mailing address and any other means of contact that the Commission may specify.